What is SEPA and how does it work?

 In 2008, the European Central Bank introduced SEPA, which is an acronym for 'Single Euro Payments Area'.

-Initially, it was only able to facilitate credit transfers, however it was expanded to include direct debits in 2009, and fully implemented by 2014 in the euro area.
+Initially, it was only able to facilitate credit transfers, however, it was expanded to include direct debits in 2009 and fully implemented by 2014 in the euro area.
 In 2016 it was set in place in non-euro area SEPA countries.

-The idea behind the introduction of SEPA was to make transferring money from one account to another via electronic payments much easier and quicker than the cross-border systems involving corresponding banks which had been in place before and had been set up and developed over the years to accommodate different currencies issued by different central banks.
+The idea behind the introduction of SEPA was to make transferring money from one account to another via electronic payments much easier and quicker than the cross-border systems involving corresponding banks, which had been in place before and had been set up and developed over the years to accommodate different currencies issued by different central banks.

-How does it work?
+How does SEPA work?

 Before the SEPA system was implemented, it would take between 3 and 7 days for a bank transfer that had been conducted between a person or business which sends money from one country and a recipient in another.